krzemienski/awesome-from-stars/README.md

 * [DevonCrawford/Video-Editing-Automation](https://github.com/DevonCrawford/Video-Editing-Automation): Toolkit of algorithms to automate the video editing process
 * [bilashcse/video-editor](https://github.com/bilashcse/video-editor): API based Online Video Editing using FFMPEG & NodeJs for Backend Editing
 * [SartreShao/video-editor.webassembly](https://github.com/SartreShao/video-editor.webassembly): Pure Front-end Video Editor
-* [kylegilman/video-embed-thumbnail-generator](https://github.com/kylegilman/video-embed-thumbnail-generator): A WordPress plugin that generates thumbnails, HTML5-compliant videos, and embed codes for locally hosted videos.
-Requires FFMPEG or LIBAV for encoding.
+* [kylegilman/video-embed-thumbnail-generator](https://github.com/kylegilman/video-embed-thumbnail-generator): A WordPress plugin that generates thumbnails, video players, and pop-up galleries for locally hosted videos.
+Requires FFMPEG or encoding.
 * [aristotelesbr/video-enconder](https://github.com/aristotelesbr/video-enconder): This is a simple video encoder that uses ffmpeg to encode videos to a specific format.
 * [Eyevinn/video-event-filter](https://github.com/Eyevinn/video-event-filter): A simple module to filter the events sent from the video element in a way that align with what is, most probably, expected from an analytics perspective.
 * [krzemienski/video-mosaic-dreamscape](https://github.com/krzemienski/video-mosaic-dreamscape): None